TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-adfs-extranet.md

 ## **Recommended steps**
 ### All users can't sign-in using AD FS from an external network.
 Use this [troubleshooting guide](https://adfshelp.microsoft.com/TroubleshootingGuides/Workflow/1183c7fd-7489-4957-a30c-ab497ee85657) if users are not able to authenticate using AD FS from outside corpnet.
-This would usually include authentications occuring via the Web Application Proxy (WAP).
+This would usually include authentications occurring via the Web Application Proxy (WAP).

 ### The proxy trust between Web Application Proxy (WAP) and Active Directory Federation Service (AD FS) server is broken
 This [troubleshooting workflow](https://adfshelp.microsoft.com/TroubleshootingGuides/Workflow/da33a6cd-166b-4fca-863a-73aec904c3fd) helps to resolve issues with proxy trust configuration with AD FS.
 Use this workflow if you are seeing problems with your Web Application Proxy (WAP) trust configuration.